tcha-tcho/simple-tropo/README.md

 # simple-tropo

-A more elegant and simplier way to access [Tropo](http://tropo.com) webapi using node.js and express.
+A elegant and simpler way to access [Tropo](http://tropo.com) webapi using node.js and express.

 ## Installation